Last updated on September 13th, 2021 at 10:05 am

 These devices are fantastic, and I wouldn’t recommend RVing without them.
 They can even help extend the life of your rig’s frame, something I’m sure every RV owner would like to do.
 But more on stabilizers later!

-Someone is Walking Around
+Reason 4: Someone Is Walking Around

 The simplest explanation for why your travel trailer is shaking?
 Someone is walking around inside of it!
 While this can’t be fixed, it is another in a long line of potential explanations.